rogeriochaves/langstream/docs/docs/intro.md

 # Introduction

-LiteChain is a lighter alternative to LangChain for building LLMs application, instead of having a massive amount of features and classes, LiteChain focuses on having a single small core, that is easy to learn, easy to adapt, well documented, fully typed and truly composable.
+LangStream is a lighter alternative to LangChain for building LLMs application, instead of having a massive amount of features and classes, LangStream focuses on having a single small core, that is easy to learn, easy to adapt, well documented, fully typed and truly composable, with Streams instead of chains as the building block.

-LiteChain also puts emphasis on "explicit is better than implicit", which means less magic and a bit more legwork, but on the other hand, you will be able to understand everything that is going on in between, making your application easy to maintain and customize.
+LangStream also puts emphasis on "explicit is better than implicit", which means less magic and a bit more legwork, but on the other hand, you will be able to understand everything that is going on in between, making your application easy to maintain and customize.

 ## Getting Started

 You can install it with pip:

 ```
-pip install litechain
+pip install langstream
 ```

-## Your First Chain
+## Your First Stream

 To run this example, first you will need to get an [API key from OpenAI](https://platform.openai.com), then export it with: